 - Chop the clean sweet potatoes into small cubes (1-2 cm) and steam, bake or boil them until soft (about 15-20 minutes).

 - Preheat the oven to 175° C/ 347° F.

 - When the sweet potatoes are cooked, then melt the chocolate in a water bath.
 Add espresso and honey to the chocolate and mix it until combined.

 - Mix the dry ingredients (hazelnut meal, rice flour, baking powder, cocoa).
 Set aside.

 - Blend the cooked sweet potatoes in a food processor until smooth.
 Add the coconut butter, dry ingredients and chocolate mixture.
 Blend until smooth.
 Add 1 tsp of cocoa nibs and mix it together.

 - Pour the mixture into a small baking pan (24 cm x 17 cm) which is covered with baking paper (butter the baking paper with coconut oil).
 Decorate with rest of the cocoa nibs.

 - Bake it for 40 minutes until it stays together. *

-- Let it cool down completely and it will set properly when it has cooled down on room temperature.
+- Let it cool down completely and it will set properly when it has cooled down to room temperature.

 * Don´t overcook them!
 When you check the mixture then it shouldn´t move around, but it should still be moist inside.
-It´s quite hard to understand it at first time.
-But you will get it over time and when you know your oven or even on the first time.
+It´s might be hard to understand it at the first time.
+But you will get it over time and when you know your oven.